 2139: A.S.
-Degree in Nursing - Licensed Practical Nurse to Associate Degree Nursing Bridge (60 Credit Hours) CIP: 51.1699 FL CIP: 1351380100 SOC: 29-1141 This is a limited-access program.
-Please consult CF.edu/limitedaccess for information on limited-access programs.
+Degree in Nursing - Licensed Practical Nurse to Associate Degree Nursing Bridge (60 Credit Hours) CIP: 51.1699 FL CIP: 1351380100 SOC: 29-1141

 The bridge option is designed to build upon the LPN's education for career mobility to Associate Degree Nursing.
 The program prepares graduates to provide nursing care to individuals and groups with commonly occurring health problems in institutional and community settings.
 Upon completion of the program, graduates are eligible to apply for licensure including taking the NCLEX-RN to become registered nurses.
 The program is approved by the Florida Board of Nursing and accredited by the Accrediting Commission for Education in Nursing, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, telephone 404-975-5000.
 The Associate in Science Degree Nursing LPN-ADN Bridge Option is a limited-access program.